mixmastamyk/e2/readme.rst

     >>> join(environ['PWD'], 'lib')
     '/usr/local/lib'

-Introducing the ``env`` module.
+With that in mind, allow me to introduce the ``env`` module.
-With it I've tried to whittle complexity down primarily via direct attribute
+With it I've tried to whittle complexity down, primarily through direct attribute access:
-access:

 .. code:: python